 While we’ll continue to release anthologies, our focus for the next 18 months will be on individual story collections, novels, and novellas.
 We believe that the following authors and books best represent the next phase of Cemetery Gates Media and we’re proud to feature these artists.

-Where the Devil Waits (Coming May 22)
+Where the Devil Waits (Released May 22nd)

 A novella from Welsey Southard and Mark Steensland